 When you are using amphetamines regularly, you can keep yourself in denial and ignore the possible negative consequences of your use, but it’s important that you open your eyes and face these scary possibilities.
 Your life may depend upon it.

 If you are ready to face your addiction and to end it, Amphetamines.com can help.
-Give us a call at 800-768-8728.
-Call now.
+Get help today at 800-768-8728(Who Answers?).

 Amphetamine causes strokes with similar characteristics and mechanisms to those produced by cocaine.
 In a chronic, heavy abuser, the stroke’s onset will fall within the first few hours after ingestion.
 Initially, you will feel a headache and over a short period it will become hard to focus and your consciousness will be impaired.